Poincar\'{e} duality for rigid analytic Hyodo--Kato theory: Crystalline cohomology with compact support revisited

 As a first application, we discuss log crystalline cohomology with compact support for a strictly semistable log scheme over $k^0$ \cite[\S4.2.2]{YamashitaYasuda2014} via the log crystalline site $(Y/W^0)_\cris$, which is obtained from Definition \ref{def: crystalline site} by setting $(T\hookrightarrow \cT)=(k^0\rightarrow W^0)$, with the ideals $(p)=\cJ=\cI$.
 Because $W$ is already $p$-adically complete and the ideal $(p)$ has divided powers we have $\cT_{\PD}=W^0$ as well.
-Note that in this case the log scheme $Y$ is as nice as one can wish for: it is locally of finite type over $k^0$, fine and of Cartier type over $T=k^0$ (or equivalently universally saturated \cite[(4.8)]{Kato1989}).
+Note that in this case the log scheme $Y$ is as nice as one can wish for: it is given over $k^0$, fine and of Cartier type over $T=k^0$ (or equivalently universally saturated \cite[(4.8)]{Kato1989}).

 \begin{definition} Let $Y$ be a proper strictly semistable log scheme over $k^0$ with horizontal divisor $D$ as in Definition \ref{def: st over k}, and $\sE$ a crystal on $(Y/W^0)_{\cris}$.
+Denote by $\cM_D\subset \cN_Y$ the monogenic log substructure associated to $D$ as defined in Definition \ref{def: st over k}.
 The \textit{compactly supported log crystalline cohomology} of $Y$ over $W^0$ with coefficients in $\sE$ is

 If $\sE=\sO_{Y/W^0}$, we simply write $R\Gamma_{\cris,c}(Y/W^0) := R\Gamma_{\cris,\cM_D}(Y/W^0)$. \end{definition}